 Requirements for Engaged Scholars in Anthropology

 Students interested in becoming an Engaged Scholar in Anthropology should apply to the program in ASK at the same time that they declare the Anthropology concentration.
 Students do not need to take extra courses in anthropology to fulfill their Engaged Scholar requirements, though they may wish to do so.
 While fulfilling concentration requirements, students must also complete the following requirements:

 - Either ANTH 1940: Ethnographic Methods or ANTH 1621: Material Culture Practicum

 - At least one departmental course designated as “engaged pedagogy” by the faculty.
 Students may choose from the list below – which will be updated periodically - or they may petition to include a relevant engaged course from another department.

 - A significant long-term practicum in engaged scholarship approved by the department’s concentration advisor and the Engaged Scholar program at the Swearer Center.
-Projects may be aligned with courses or pursued independently and are envisioned to last no less than 250 hours (projects can occur over the school year, in the summer, or both).
+Projects may be aligned with courses or pursued independently, ESP requires 150-250 hours for the practicum (projects can occur over the school year, in the summer, or both).

 - A one-semester independent study (ANTH 1970) overseen by an Anthropology faculty member that relates in some way to the practicum project or another independent ethnographic research project with an engaged element that the student has conducted, and that results in a substantial written product.
 Students not pursuing honors should enroll in ANTH 1970 for one semester with an Anthropology faculty member.
 Students pursuing honors should enroll in two semesters of ANTH 1970 while completing their honors thesis.
 All Anthropology concentrators are also required to take a senior seminar (ANTH 1910).
 For engaged scholars, the senior seminar (1990) and the independent study (1970) together constitute the engaged capstone experience.